logo

 Icon image Consistency Rule

 Why?
 A healthy equity curve grows steadily.
-By limiting the weight of any single “lucky punch,” the rule pushes you to size positions sensibly, avoid emotional over‑gearing and demonstrate repeatability.
+By limiting the weight of any single “lucky punch,” the rule pushes you to size positions sensibly and demonstrate repeatability.

 Core principle